DMGW-Goethe/FBS-Solver/README.md

 The pyfbs module contains a wrapper for the C++ files described above.
 This makes quick calculations and plots of single stars and curves much easier.
 See the `pyfbs/TestFBS.ipynb` file for some examples.
 Unfortunately, the cython wrapper (< version 3) misses some functionality, so usage requires modification of the cython library files as described [here](https://stackoverflow.com/questions/67626270/inheritance-and-stdshared-ptr-in-cython).

-## The python files

-These files are for loading a file written by the mr_curves.hpp functions, calculating the stability curves and making pretty plots out of them.
+There are also functions for loading the files written by the mr_curves.hpp functions, extracting the stability curves and making pretty plots out of them.
-See `python/plotting.ipynb` for some examples.
+See `plotting.ipynb` for some examples and generating the plots in our publication.

+## Publication
+This code has been used in our publication []().
+The data is generated with the `generate_tables.py` file, and plotted with the `plotting.ipynb` files.

 ## License
 TODO